mlivneh/fireclass-v1/fireClass-documentation/updated_specs.md

 }
 ```

-**Teacher**: Uses Firebase Anonymous Authentication to obtain a stable, unique UID for creating and managing the classroom.
+**Teacher**: Uses Firebase Provider Authentication (Google/Microsoft) to obtain a stable, unique UID for creating and managing the classroom.

 **Student**: **NO Firebase Authentication.** Upon joining, the student app generates a temporary, unique session ID (studentId) stored in sessionStorage.
 This ID is unique per browser tab and allows for multiple students to be simulated from a single device for testing purposes.